maryefern/type-theme/fbadsclass2.md

 <div class="ck_form_content" style="text-align:left;">

-<p>Want my fill-in-the-blank strategy for growing your email list with Facebook ads?</p><p>(It only costs 5 bucks per day to set them up... that's the price of 1 Starbucks Frappuccino!)</p>
+<p>Catch a snooze while you build your list with $5/day Facebook ads.
+That's the price of 1 Frappuccino!
+(This mini course, however, is free.)</p>

 </div>